nasa/openmct/e2e/README.md

 - Full e2e suite against ubuntu and chrome, firefox, and an MMOC resolution profile
 - Performance tests against ubuntu and chrome
-- Visual Tests are run in `full`
+- Visual Tests are run in the full profile.

 Github Actions / Workflow

-- TBD
+- None at the moment.

 #### Parallelism and Fast Feedback